Saltchuk: Florida and the Caribbean

+Acquisitions

+Saltchuk Resources

+In May 2024, Saltchuk Resources purchased Overseas Shipholding Group (OSG), a US-based deepwater and coastal tanker operator, for a reported $950 million.

+CTIB, an Alaska-based marine transportation company, was acquired in 2011.

+Young Brothers was acquired in 1999 for an undisclosed amount.

 Hawaii

 Saltchuk acquired Young Brothers in 1999 and The Haynes Companies (Hawaii Petroleum companies) in 2006, expanding into energy distribution on Maui and the Big Island.
-In 2008, almost entirely due to the personal efforts of Senator Daniel Inouye, Saltchuk took over Aloha Airlines's cargo division after the airline went into bankruptcy.
+In 2008, Saltchuk took over Aloha Airlines's cargo division after the airline went into bankruptcy.